DragoE9/QuickSnipe/README.md

 ## Acknowledgements

-This tool would not exist without [QuickDraw](https://github.com/AavHRF/Quickdraw) by Aav, the original trigger setting tool, which inspired this one.
+This tool would not exist without [QuickDraw](https://github.com/Aptenodyte/Quickdraw) by Aptenodyte, the original trigger setting tool, which inspired this one.